canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 The copyright file
 ------------------

-This file gives the copyright information for both the upstream source and the packaging.
-Ubuntu and `Debian Policy (Section 12.5) <policy-copyright_>`_ require that each package installs a verbatim copy of its copyright and license information to :file:`/usr/share/doc/$(package_name)/copyright`.
+This file gives the :term:`copyright <Copyright>` information for both the upstream source and the packaging.
+Ubuntu and
+`Debian Policy (Section 12.5) <policy-copyright_>`_ require that each package installs a verbatim copy of its copyright and license information to :file:`/usr/share/doc/$(package_name)/copyright`.

 Generally, copyright information is found in the :file:`COPYING` file in the program's source directory.
 This file should include such infromation as the